-ODT is applied to the DQ, DM, DQS, /DQS and TDQS, /TDQS (x8 devices only) pins.
+ODT is applied to the DQ, DM, DQS and /DQS pins.

 A functional representation of the on-die termination is shown in the figure On-Die Termination: Definition of Voltages and Currents.

 The individual pull-up and pull-down resistors (RTTPu and RTTPd) are defined as follows: